klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ![Album Art of Tommy Guerrero - Sunshine Radio](https://f4.bcbits.com/img/a1891857574_16.jpg)

-The californian Tommy Guerrero, former pro skateboarders, now a professional musician is living the dream (at least I hope he does :sweat_smile:).
+The californian Tommy Guerrero, former pro skateboarder, now a professional musician is living the dream (at least I hope he does :sweat_smile:).
 His music is best described as a fusion of Instrumental Rock, Jazz, Funk and Downtempo[^2] influenced by hot shimmering air, cacti, yucca, agaves and tequila at sundown.
 Okay, that's just my mental picture of his music but I still think it gives you an idea of what to expect.

 Hear this, or his other records, if you want to get in a good mood or if you want to relax on a hot summer evening.
 Best listened to with friends, some beers and a joint :herb:.